 Additional Borrowings of International Subsidiaries

-During May and June 2020, the Company’s subsidiary in Colombia borrowed the USD equivalent of approximately $3,325 under two variable rate loans.
+During May, June and September 2020, the Company’s subsidiary in Colombia borrowed the USD equivalent of approximately $4,357 under three variable rate loans.
 Aggregate principal payments are due monthly beginning inthrough .
 Accrued and unpaid interest is to be paid when principal payments are due.
-The variable interest rates on the loans ranged from approximately 7.5% to 8.5% as of June 30, 2020.
-The Company is subject to certain customary negative covenants under the loans.
+The variable interest rates on the loans ranged from approximately 7.0% to 9.0% as of September 30, 2020.
+The Company is subject to certain customary negative covenants and ratio covenants under the loans.

 Interest Rate Swap Agreements

-Upon amending the interest rate swap agreements effective March 31,2020, the Company determined that the interest payments hedged with the agreements are still probable to occur, therefore the loss that accumulated on the swaps prior to the amendments of $29,359 is being amortized on a straight-line basis to interest expense through December 31, 2022, the original maturity dates of the swaps.
-Approximately $2,669 was recorded in amortization of accumulated losses for amended swaps in the condensed consolidated income statement for the three and six months ended June 30, 2020.
+Upon amending the interest rate swap agreements effective March 31,2020, the Company determined that the interest payments hedged with the agreements are still probable to occur, therefore the loss that accumulated on the swaps prior to the amendments of $29,359 is being amortized to interest expense through December 31, 2022, the original maturity dates of the swaps.
+Approximately $2,669 and $5,338 was recorded in amortization of accumulated losses for amended swaps in the condensed consolidated income statement for the three and nine months ended September 30, 2020, respectively.

 The fair values of the amended interest rate swaps and the new interest rate swap are recorded on the Company’s condensed consolidated balance sheet as an asset or liability with the related gains or losses reported as a component of accumulated other comprehensive loss.
 The changes in fair value are reclassified from accumulated other comprehensive loss into earnings in the same period that the hedged items affect earnings.
 The valuation technique used to determine fair value is the income approach.
 Under this approach, the Company uses projected future interest rates, which fall in Level 2 of the U.S. GAAP hierarchy as defined by FASB ASC Topic 820-10-35, as provided by counterparties to the interest rate swap agreements and the fixed rates that the Company is obligated to pay under the agreements.